 “Building a life is about so much more than being able to pay your taxes and to budget properly, and to find a place to live.
 There has to be some deeper thread running underneath so you know why you’re doing all those things.”

--Rebecca Fraser-Thill, Director of Purposeful Work (read the Q&A…)
+-Rebecca Fraser-Thill, Director of Faculty Engagement & Outreach for Purposeful Work and Lecturer in Psychology (read the full Life Architecture Q&A…)

 Learning Goals for the course: